Skip To Main Content

 Rikki Bowles, Head Coach, McGill basketball (w)

-Marilyse Roy-Viau, Assistant Coach, McGill basketball (w)
+Marilyse Roy-Viau Associate Coach, McGill basketball (w)

-Alyssa Cecere, Head Coach, McGill hockey (w)
+Head Coach, McGill hockey (w)

-Leslie Oles, Assistant Coach, McGill hockey (w)
+Leslie Oles, Associate Coach, McGill hockey (w)

-Kelsey Wilson, Assistant Coach, McGill soccer (w)
+Kelsey Wilson Associate Coach, McGill soccer (w)

 Nikki Van Noord, Associate Coach, McGill swimming (m & w)

-Marie-Christine Lapointe,
+Marie-Christine Lapointe

 Head Coach, McGill volleyball (w)

-the WiS Program more than doubled the proportion of female coaches at McGill, moving from only 16.7% at the program's inception to 38.1% by 2022.
+Over the first five years of existence, the WiS Program more than doubled the proportion of female coaches at McGill, moving from only 16.7% at the program's inception to 38.1% by 2022.

 Game changers: Women in Sport student-athlete council